frederic-perez/AmE-dictionary/data/dictionary.md

 __lawmaker__ _n_ :five::hammer: (lawmakers)
 __lawsuit__
 __lax__ _adj_ :two::hammer: (not LAX)
+__lay (oneself) out__ _idiom_ To put in a great deal of effort; to inconvenience oneself or go through a lot of trouble. _I don’t know why I always lay myself out to impress your parents—they never appreciate what I do anyway._
+__lay (something) at the feet of (someone)__ _idiom_ To make or hold someone, especially a group of people, responsible for something.
+__lay the groundwork (for something)__ _idiom_ To create or prepare the basics or essential foundation (for something); to pave the way (for something). _As CEO of the company, I laid the groundwork for one of the most successful international firms in the country._
 __lay the table__
 __lay__ _Lay reader._
 __layman > in layman terms__